Freedom of Speech Code of Practice

 - impose conditions to mitigate identified risks.

 6.5.
-An Event is classified as a ‘designated activity’ if any of the following conditions are met, and such activities should only proceed after the approval of the [External Speakers and other Designated Activities Request Panel] (Panel), who is responsible for overseeing them:
+An Event is classified as a ‘designated activity’ if any of the following conditions are met, and such activities should only proceed after the approval of the University Secretary, who is responsible for overseeing them:

 iii.
 The speaker is known to hold controversial views/known to hold views that may attract protest?

-6.6.
-The External Speaker Events Booking Procedure and Risk Assessment outline how we review and approve requests received.
+6.6 The Procedure for Organising Events with External Speakers outline how we review and approve requests received.

 7. Publicity and Training